-Why does the Rolex Submariner represent an icon in the underwater world
+What makes the Rolex Submariner a classic in the underwater world?

-While purchasing your watch online you will face a luxury watch that not only serves extreme athletes and the diving professionals of the British and Canadian Navy.
-In the underwater world the watch can show its true ability.
-With the rotating bezel and the 60-minute graduation that allows to clearly identify the diving- and compression time, no matter how dark the environment is, and with the jagged and handy edge (dive gloves), the watch could save lives.
-Become friends with this model - it is never too deep (or too flat) for a Rolex Submariner.
+When you buy a watch on the internet, you will encounter a luxury watch that not only serves extreme athletes and the diving professionals of the British and Canadian Navy faithfully.
+In the underwater world, however, it reveals its true capabilities.
+Its rotating bezel and 60-minute graduation, which clearly identifies dive and compression time even in low-light environments, and its serrated and therefore grippy outer rim (diving gloves!) can save lives when in doubt.
+Make friends with it - it's never too deep (but also not too shallow) for a Rolex Submariner.